 *Please click on the images below to see larger versions

-The COPD Foundation is excited to announce the launch of the updated COPD Pocket Consultant Guide (PCG) app for healthcare providers!
-The app, designed to support the treatment and management of COPD, is now available for both iOS and Android.
-New to this version are an updated therapy chart including the latest medications, inhaler instruction videos, depression and anxiety screeners, a new pulmonary referral checklist and much more.
+The COPD Foundation is excited to announce the launch of an updated version of the COPD Pocket Consultant Guide (PCG) app for healthcare providers!
+The app, designed to support the treatment and management of COPD, is available for both iOS and Android.
+The latest version contains an updated therapy chart, including the latest medications, inhaler instruction videos, depression and anxiety screeners, a new pulmonary referral checklist and much more.

 The CAT and MMRC

 On the main menu, if you select either CAT or MMRC, it will trigger an interactive model.
 The CAT and MMRC screens are followed by an exacerbation screen and then a spirometry screen.
 The combination of these three screens leads to the interactive chart which highlights potential therapy options.
 If spirometry is not available, then after the CAT/MMRC and exacerbation pages, users will be directed to the therapy flowchart screen and can use the symptom score plus exacerbation history to guide therapy options.
 Indeed, the therapy flowchart would help guide therapy whether spirometry results are available or not.

 If either question on the exacerbation screen is answered “yes,” then the high-risk exacerbation row on chart is highlighted.
 Which exacerbation therapy option the provider elects to use would depend upon severity of COPD and frequency and severity of exacerbations.